jcummings/Get-M365CopilotReadiness/README.md

 -SPOAdminUrl <String>
     Optional explicit SharePoint Admin URL (e.g., https://contoso-admin.sharepoint.com).
-    If omitted, the script tries to derive it from your tenant’s *.onmicrosoft.com domain.
+    If omitted, the script tries to derive it from your tenant's *.onmicrosoft.com domain.
 ```

 ---